luxonis/depthai/python-api/README.md

 `test_cnn.py` - CNN inference example

 # Calibration
+For better device performance, you need to calibrate it.
+To do it, you have to:
+1. Print the chessboard for calibration.
+The picture can be found in the `resources` folder (resources/calibration-chess-board.png)
+2 Start python3 script: type `python3 calibration_pipeline.py` in the terminal.
+Two streams left and right will show up.
+Each window will contain a polygon.
+3. Put a printed chessboard within the polygon and press barspace.
+It will take a photo.
+There will be 13 positions of polygons.
+4. After it, the calibration will automatically start based on taken pictures.
+If calibration is a successful file named `depthai.calib` will be generated.

-This build uses the default calibration file.
+Depthai has the default calibration file.
 There are two ways to change it:
-1. easy way: rename your calibration file to "default.calib" and move it the resources folder.
+1. Easy way: rename your calibration file to `default.calib` and move it the resources folder
-2. harder way: go to the consts/resource_paths.py and set the path to your calibration file into calib_fpath variable.
+2. Harder way: go to the `consts/resource_paths.py` and set the path to your calibration file into `calib_fpath` variable.

 # Issues reporting
 We are developing depthai framework, and it's crucial for us to know what kind of problems users are facing.